 Names of individuals (other than myself) are fictionalized, location not named for this post.
 Family Promise is an actual organization.

 Two of us, tonight’s hosts, pour over a binder with information on tonight’s guests.
 One has migraines.
 Her daughter is sick with a cold.
 In an emergency contact her uncle.
 There may be civil orders we need to be aware of for a client’s well-being and security.

 It’s just one small hospitality station in a vast network of support from individuals giving up a spare night or two each month or even a quarter.
 Truth be told, our clients, single parents, experiencing homelessness and many with jobs, are fiercely independent like most Americans.
 They will require and often insist on very little interference from the hosts.
 We’ll ready the cots, check the freshness of the milk, make coffee in the morning, make sure outer doors stay secure, respond to an emergency, and take the garbage out in the morning.
+There will be no preaching or prayers from the hosts.
 The night, like most, is uneventful.
 Hosts gather our own bed linens after our own overnight stays in the library.
 One of tonight’s co-hosts, let’s call her Hope, will take the laundry as homework since she returns again tomorrow.

 It is not lost on us that this is where we are now in our beloved country: a swing or overnight shift of volunteers filling in the gaps where social services funding has been cut.
 A time when affordable housing is the myth of the new century and perpetually out of most states’ reaches.
 Vast numbers of individuals are underemployed and/or marginally compensated.
 Denver, by all marks a progressive community with deep commitments to social justice, is reported by a USC study to be in the top ten least affordable rental markets in the country.
 The clients who will be sheltered here are single mothers.
 Some have cars, which I’m certain may have provided shelter on some nights before they connected to the host organization’s services.